jasonabanico/banicocms/README.md

 Azure Deployment Notes:

-These are some fixes that I had to make to make the app run on Azure Web Apps.
+These are some fixes that I had to make to get the app run on Azure Web Apps.

 <ul>
     <li>When using "MySQL In App", don't directly use the value in the connection string environment variable.
 Instead, log it, and write the connection string using a standard format. https://stackoverflow.com/questions/40549509/asp-net-mvc-application-in-azure-with-mysql-in-app</li>